Ayush-Bulbule/ReduxCounter/README.md

-# Getting Started with Create React App
+# Getting Started with Create React with Redux App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+## Creating React App

+`npx create-react-app reduxapp`

 ### `yarn start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+## Adding Redux to app

+`npm i redux react-redux` or `yarn add redux react-redux`

+This will add redux and react redux to your app.

+## Creating files and folder at root

+### Folders:

+- actions - Declare all the actions
+- reduccrs - Actual Implementation and Export the functions
+- store.js - Containing all the action to be performed. (centralaised store)

+## Done!

+Now work on project!
+Take refrence from this project.

 ### `yarn test`